 The stiffest and heaviest brace on a guitar is the bridge.
-Changing the mass and/or the design of this important element will have discernable effects on the sound of the strings.
+Changing the mass and/or the design of this important element will have discernible effects on the sound of the strings.

-- A relatively heavy bridge will cause the attack to be slow compared to a relatively light bridge, which conversely will allow for a faster attack.
-This results in a duller sounding attack.
+- A relatively heavy bridge will cause the attack (response) to be slow when compared to a relatively light bridge.

 - A relatively heavy bridge will also reduce the overall volume as it takes more energy to move a heavier object than a light one.
 Thus a heavier bridge makes for a less responsive guitar.

 Taking all this into account, my approach is to go for maximum attack and volume by using relatively light weight woods for bridges.
-When using heavier woods like rosewood, my target weight is 20 grams for the bridge, not including the saddle, but this is an elusive target and can result in very thin bridge wings.
-Using a lighter wood like sapele, I usually get a bridge weighing 14 grams, which includes a tie block overlay of a very dense wood like ebony or gidgee.
+My target weight is 20 grams for the bridge, not including the saddle.
+Using a lighter wood like sapele, I can get a bridge as light as 14 grams, which includes a tie block overlay of a denser wood like ebony or gidgee.
 I also save a few grams by making the saddle from a dense wood like african blackwood or snakewood.
 The end result, when used in conjunction with properly built composite soundboard with diamond bracing is a very loud and responsive guitar.
 No one has complained of lacking sustain on these instruments.